manuvazquez/gift-wrapper/README.md

 should install all the required packages.
 If you use Anaconda, the [bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) script `make_conda_environment.sh` will make a proper environment (named `gift`).

-After that, you should be able to run the latest release of the package.
+After that, you should be able to run the [latest release](https://github.com/manuvazquez/gift-wrapper/releases/latest) of the package.

 ## Usage

-You can check the available command-line options with
+The main program is `wrap.py` and you can check the available command-line options with
 ```
 wrap.py -h
 ```